Henry Lawson: Family and early life

 Henry Lawson was born 17 June 1867 in a town on the Grenfell goldfields of New South Wales.
 His father was Niels Hertzberg Larsen, a Norwegian-born miner.
 Niels Larsen went to sea at 21 and arrived in Melbourne in 1855 to join the gold rush, along with partner William Henry John Slee.
 Lawson's parents met at the goldfields of Pipeclay (now Eurunderee, Locality Mudgee).
 Niels and Louisa Albury (1848–1920) married on 7 July 1866 when he was 32 and she 18.
 On Henry's birth, the family surname was Anglicised and Niels became Peter Lawson.
 The newly married couple were to have an unhappy marriage.
-Louisa, after family-raising, took a significant part in women's movements, and edited a women's paper called The Dawn (published May 1888 to July 1905).
-She also published her son's first volume, and around 1904 brought out a volume of her own, Dert and Do, a simple story of 18,000 words.
-In 1905 she collected and published her own verses, The Lonely Crossing and other Poems.
-Louisa likely had a strong influence on her son's literary work in its earliest days.
 Peter Lawson's grave (with headstone) is in the little private cemetery at Hartley Vale, New South Wales, a few minutes' walk behind what was Collitt's Inn.

 Lawson attended school at Eurunderee from 2 October 1876 but experienced an ear infection around this time.
 It left him with partial deafness and by the age of fourteen he had lost his hearing entirely.
 However, his master John Tierney was kind and did all he could for Lawson, who was quite shy.
 Lawson later attended a Catholic school at Mudgee, New South Wales around 8 km away; the master there, Mr Kevan, would teach Lawson about poetry.
 Lawson was a keen reader of Dickens and Marryat and Australian novels such as Marcus Clarke's For the Term of His Natural Life (1874) and Rolf Boldrewood's Robbery Under Arms (1882); an aunt had also given him a volume by Bret Harte.
 Reading became a major source of his education because, due to his deafness, he had trouble learning in the classroom.